Mowgli's Road

 "Mowgli's Road" is a song by Welsh singer Marina and the Diamonds from her debut studio album, The Family Jewels (2010).
 The song's demo was released as a double A-side single with "Obsessions", on 16 February 2009 by Neon Gold Records.
 On 13 November 2009, "Mowgli's Road" was released digitally again as a double A-side, pairing with a cover of the Late of the Pier song "Space and the Woods".
+The music video that came out with it scared many people and was a bit disturbing.

 The title is a reference to the character of the same name in Rudyard Kipling's The Jungle Book story collection.
 It has been described to be a pop, alternative pop, and experimental pop song.

 Critical reception

 Stuart Heritage of The Guardian wrote, "'Mowgli's Road' is odd.
 Think Gary Glitter, but if he kept pictures of The Wicker Man and some nice cutlery on his hard drive instead of that other stuff.
 This could easily be a hit; or, rather, the first couple of minutes could.
 Then it descends into a lunatic mixture of monkey wails, whistling and childlike nightmare mumbles that may well be responsible for my chronic insomnia."